 Some hired VAs way too early, some just weren’t organized enough and didn’t realize they needed a specialized virtual assistant.
 Others learned they needed to work on communication skills.

 But I’ve also seen plenty of good VA-Client relationships, too.
 The especially strong ones were built by women who were patient, driven, team-oriented, and dedicated to communication.

 And I’ve even had the opportunity to help a few of them make sure they were working together legally.

 So today I thought I’d bring you 7 tips to teach you how to hire a virtual assistant of your own.

 That way, you not only hire him/her (I’m just going to go with her for the rest of this post!
 Obviously a VA can be *anyone*!) in a legally legit way, but you’ll also get more out of the relationship, too.

 Let’s kick things off with an organization tip.
-This is one you should implement before you ever hire a virtual assistant…
+This is one you should implement before you ever hire virtual assistant services…

 Before you even consider bringing on a team member of any variety, organize your own systems.
 Now, I know what you’re thinking.
 “I need a VA because I’m not organized!
 That’s the entire point!“